-Bernarr would become famous, eventually befriending President Franklin D. Roosevelt and even running for president himself (didn’t work out unfortunately… if it had who knows… maybe we’d all be on Keto??)
+Bernarr became famous, eventually befriending President Franklin D. Roosevelt.
+He even ran for president (didn’t work out… if it had who knows… maybe we’d all be on Keto??)

-His theory was much of our body’s energy goes into digesting food.
+He theorized digesting food took lots of energy.
 With no food to digest, our energy goes to restoring our health.

 He claimed everything from epilepsy to asthma could be cured through fasting.
 He had no credentials to back those claims – only experience.

-At least one doctor believed him.
-That was Dr. Conklin, one of Bernarr’s assistants.
+Meet Dr. Conklin, one of Bernarr’s former assistants.

-Dr. Conklin took Bernarr’s methods and started a homeopathic practice in the Midwest.
+Dr. Conklin started a homeopathic practice in the Midwest.
 He offered epileptic therapy through fasting.
 No drugs administered.